 You will meet a local Security Industry Expert from the Doctors Technology Office and learn about the importance of office security and gain valuable tools and templates

 This Group Learning program has been certified by the College of Family Physicians of Canada for up to 4 Mainpro+ credits and designed for physicians and office staff and is aligned to provincial and national guidelines for privacy and security.
+Medical Office Assistants will receive a sessional payment of $20 per hour for attending.

 For more information or to inquire about workshops being delivered near you, email us at DTOinfo@doctorsofbc.ca